Optimal Reflection Coefficients for ASK Modulated Backscattering from Passive Tags: Introduction

-With backscattering technology enabling low-cost and low-powered wireless communication, there is a growing interest in increasing the data rates of backscatter devices~\cite{khadka2022index}.
-Concretely speaking, achieving a higher data rate with higher bits per symbol is preferable rather than increasing baseband frequency due to the high power usage.
-Recent works have explored high-order modulation techniques to increase the data rate.
-For instance, ambient BackCom systems employing M-ary PSK ($M$-PSK) and M-ary FSK ($M$-FSK) modulation scheme to enhance the data rate have been investigated~\cite{qian2018iot,tao2019ambient}.
-Additionally, the reflection coefficient selection for M-ary quadrature amplitude (QAM) modulation at the tag to achieve an equal Euclidean distance in the constellation diagram has been proposed~\cite{thomas2010qam}.
-A 4-QAM modulator designed for Radio Frequency Identification (RFID) tags is proposed in~\cite{boyer2012coded}, with a focus on minimizing power loss while ensuring a minimum BER.
-Furthermore, prior works have explored spatial modulation in ambient BackCom systems, aiming to achieve both high data rates and spectrum efficiency\cite{niu2019spatial,raghavendra2022generalized}.
+Moreover, there is increasing interest in enhancing the data rates of backscatter devices~\cite{khadka2022index}.
+Specifically, achieving higher data rates through increasing the number of bits per symbol is often preferred over increasing the baseband frequency, as the latter leads to higher power consumption.
+Recent research has explored the use of high-order modulation techniques to increase data rates.
+For instance, ambient BackCom systems employing M-ary phase-shift keying (M-PSK) and M-ary frequency-shift keying (M-FSK) modulation schemes have been studied to enhance data transmission rates~\cite{qian2018iot,tao2019ambient}.
+Additionally, the selection of reflection coefficients for high-order QAM modulation at the tag has been proposed to ensure equal Euclidean distances in the constellation diagram~\cite{thomas2010qam}.
+Another example is the 4-QAM modulator for RFID tags designed to minimize power loss while maintaining low BER~\cite{boyer2012coded}.
+In addition to these modulation techniques, spatial modulation has been explored in ambient BackCom systems to achieve both high data rates and improved spectrum efficiency~\cite{niu2019spatial,raghavendra2022generalized}.

-Furthermore, some research works have explored numerous methods of improving the BackCom system performance.
-For instance, the authors in~\cite{kimionis2014increased} have investigated the use of bistatic architecture to maximize the tag-to-reader read range.
-The authors in~\cite{10118930} proposed a novel time-division multiple access protocol for the tag-to-tag cooperative scheme to enhance the throughput in a 3-tag BackCom system.
-Kimionis \textit{et al.}~\cite{kimionis2014enhancement} proposed utilizing reflection amplifiers to maximize the signal-to-noise ratio (SNR).
-Additionally, an unequal forward error correction coding technique is investigated to balance the trade-off between harvested power and BER in~\cite{6685977}.
-Apart from these methods, the backscatter tag's system throughput maximization by jointly optimizing the reflection coefficient is studied in~\cite{Mishra_TCOM_Multitag}.
+Furthermore, various methods have been explored to enhance BackCom system performance.
+For instance, the work in~\cite{kimionis2014increased} investigated a bistatic architecture to maximize the read range.
+A novel time-division multiple access protocol for a tag-to-tag cooperative scheme was proposed in~\cite{10118930} to improve throughput in a 3-tag BackCom system.
+Kimionis et al.~\cite{kimionis2014enhancement} suggested using reflection amplifiers to improve the signal-to-noise ratio (SNR).
+In~\cite{6685977}, unequal forward error correction coding was explored to balance the trade-off between harvested power and BER.
+A joint optimization of the reflection coefficient for maximizing system throughput was studied in~\cite{Mishra_TCOM_Multitag}.